hayatkhan8660-maker/DVFL-Net/README.md

 <img src="figures/DVFL-Net.png" width="1000"/>
 <img src="figures/STFMB.png" width="1000"/>

+## Contact
+For any questions or inquiries, please open an issue in this repository or contact us at hullah2024@fau.edu.

 ## Acknowledgements
 We acknowledge that our work is inspired by the [FocalNets](https://github.com/microsoft/FocalNet) and [Video-FocalNets](https://github.com/TalalWasim/Video-FocalNets) repositories.
 We sincerely thank the authors for making their code publicly available.
 <!-- If you use our model, please consider citing these works as well. -->